Janet Blount Answers Your Questions About Her Career Exploration Workshop and Coaching For Parents

 - Motivating your children to be more interested in educational opportunities and career preparation through high school

-(4) What do parents learn in the Career Coaching for Students ™program?
+(4) What do parents learn in your Career Exploration Workshop?

-The Career Coaching for Students™ program is a powerful experience that prepares you to be a career exploration guide for the child you love.
+The Career Exploration Workshop for Parents, Grandparents and Other Caring Adults is a powerful experience that prepares you to be a career exploration advocate for the child you love.

 - Ways to encourage career exploration

 - Research options and helpful resources available to you